 While I’m sure some people will disagree with me, as I often see people recommending sites like CoinPot, I prefer to stick to a select group of faucet sites.

-These two sister sites are the safest options in my opinion and they both pay fairly well.
-FreeBitcoin has over 17.8 million registered users and FreeDogecoin has around 3.8 million, so you’re in good company on these two faucets.
-Both sites include provably fair betting options, but only FreeBitcoin offers 4.08% interest on all balances over 30,000 satoshis.
+This site is by far the safest option in my opinion and it pays fairly well.
+FreeBitcoin has over 17.8 million registered users, so you’re in good company on this faucet.
+The site includes provably fair betting options and offers 4.08% annual interest on all balances over 30,000 satoshis (paid daily).

 While faucets are generally considered a waste of time, the above websites at least offer the potential for reliable and withdrawable earnings in assets that could appreciate in value.
 If you’re interested in a more comprehensive list of options, I’d recommend this Medium post.